 2.2.1 the Student signing the re-registration form and/or the enrolment form and/or the letter of offer; or

 2.2.2 by conduct evidenced by the Student commencing or continuing to study; or

-2.2.3 by paying part or all of the tuition fees either to the College or, in the case of visa students, to a College agent.
+2.2.3 by paying part or all of the tuition fees either to the College or, in the case of International Students applying via an agent, to DBS Services.

-2.3 Any representations made by the College and/or its servants or agents do not form part of the Agreement and the Student acknowledges that he or she did not rely on any such representations when entering into the Agreement.
+2.3 Any representations made by the College or DBS Services and/or its servants or agents do not form part of the Agreement and the Student acknowledges that he or she did not rely on any such representations when entering into the Agreement.

 2.4.
 If any of the Conditions are inconsistent with any term of the Offer Letter, the Offer Letter will prevail.